GingerNinja23/ipop-documentation/Running-SocialVPN-on-Linux.md

     cd ipop-linux_14.01.pre3
     ```

-2. Update the `config.json` file with proper credentials.
-For SocialVPN, you
+2. Update the `config.json` file with the XMPP server address, and the user name
-    don't have to change the *ip4* address.
+    and password.
+You don't need to change the *ip4* address.

     ```bash
     {